 - Trigeminal Neuralgia

-Brain, Brain Imaging, Clinical Genomics, Computer Simulation, Neural Networks, Neuroscience, Pituitary, Systems Neuroscience
+Anatomy, Anti-Tumor Therapy, Bioinformatics, Brain, Brain Imaging, Clinical Genomics, Computer Simulation, Genomics, MRI, Neural Networks, Neuroscience, Pituitary, Robotic Surgery, Systems Neuroscience, Translational Research

 BS, MS, Stanford University